shrutisharma27/blog/_posts/2020-12-22-3-Strategic-areas-where-AI-can-help-to-increase-Recruitment-Business-Revenue.md

 The core philosophy of automation first with AI Assistants is the key to growth in the recruitment sector, as technology becomes more simple to use.

-Feel free to sign-up at https://7targets.ai/sign-up.html?utm_medium=reference&utm_source=blog and give it a try and experience how an AI assistant can scale up your recruitment business.
+Feel free to [sign-up](https://7targets.ai/sign-up.html?utm_medium=3-strategies-recruitment&utm_source=7tsblogs) and give it a try and experience how an AI assistant can scale up your recruitment business.